 PTSD and or OCD together can be very debilitating, they can have a ripple effect on the life of the person who has been diagnosed with PTSD.
 They may feel like a burden on their family or feel like every day is a huge chore.

 PTSD can lead to negative thinking whereas the person with PTSD can self-sabotage or make assumptions.
-This is were CBT is very beneficial by using experiment sheets that challenge negative thoughts and assumptions.
-As I have said in previous blogs about anxiety, our brain is like a super computer that we program through out experiences with significant other and our life experiences where we touch others through our travels.
+This is where CBT is greatly beneficial by using experiment sheets that challenge negative thoughts and assumptions.
+As I have said in previous blogs about anxiety, our brain is like a supercomputer that we program through out experiences with significant other and our life experiences where we touch others through our travels.

-PTSD can be an isolating disorder, and can lead to risky or unhealthy activities such as drinking or taking drugs to numb the distress; the anxiety they are experiencing makes matters worse for them.
+PTSD can be an isolating disorder and can lead to risky or unhealthy activities such as drinking or taking drugs to numb the distress and anxiety they are experiences although this just makes matters worse for them.

 What can we do?